SmartDCSITlimited/protocol-verifier-artefacts/README.md

 # Zip-file instructions

-The release linked to this repo should contain a zip file that contains a built version of the protocol verifier and its images.
+The release linked to this repo should contain two zip files.
+One contains the docker images that the protocol verifier needs, the other contains a built version of the protocol verifier.

 In order for the build to work properly, several dependencies must be met.
 The system should have the following;
 - Docker and Docker CLI